danwalsh1/Boat-Team-Repository/Gyroscope/ReadMe.md

 values output in degrees per second, 250(sensitivity)/60(secs per min) = the max degrees that are recognised per second.

-x is pitch, y is roll, x is yaw.
+x is pitch, y is roll, z is yaw.